-We expect that these scores would not be a perfect 1.0, because there will be some background traffic sent by the device that is not correlated with the button presses.
-Nevertheless, these high scores allow us to conclude that the captured traffic does provide substantial information about the robot arm interactions and would be useful for followup research about the network, security, or privacy implications of user interactions with the IoT device.
+These high scores allow us to conclude that the captured traffic does provide substantial information about the robot arm interactions and would be useful for follow-up research about the network, security, or privacy implications of user interactions with the IoT device.

 These results also corroborate the possibility of inferring details of user interactions with consumer IoT devices from network traffic~\cite{apthorpe2019keeping, acar2020peek, trimananda2020packet} and show that our automated data collection approach could be useful for similar future studies.